 For detailed information see "Guidance to Best Practices in SLD and LMDB".

 Having consistent and up-to-date software catalog data (aka CR CONTENT) in System Landscape Directory (SLD) and SAP Solution Manager Landscape Management Database (LMDB) is a prerequisite for correct description of the IT landscape.
 This blog gives an overview of the process and relevant notes.

 For detailed information see "Software Catalog Data aka CR CONTENT in SLD and LMDB".

-If you're using the system copy function of the software provisioning manager, you need to take care of the changed landscape data in the System Landscape Directory (SLD).
+If you are using the system copy function of the software provisioning manager, you need to take care of the changed landscape data in the System Landscape Directory (SLD).

-For detailed informations see "How to Deal with Landscape Data Created during System Copy".
+For detailed information see "How to Deal with Landscape Data Created during System Copy".

 Dual-Stack Systems can be split into separate technical systems (with the exception of mandatory dual-stacks such as versions of SAP NetWeaver PI and SAP Solution Manager).
 After such a split, you need to take care – or do some house-keeping – in the System Landscape Directory (SLD) and also think of the landscape description in SAP Solution Manager LMDB.

 For detailed information see "Dual-Stack Split – How to Ensure Correct Technical System Data in SLD and LMDB after the Split"

 The SLD is a central provider of information on software and systems and SLD data is critical to many processes, so you need to protect it.
 In some cases, however, it is necessary that a person can see all SLD data - including those used by the SLD administrator - but need not change them: Often, this is the case when it comes to issues requiring support, so for this use case, a specific support role is available, sparing you the risk to assign an administrator user if read-only access will suffice.